 I am sure we can do better than that.
 I recommend getting familiar with Charles Mackay’s book ‘Extraordinary Popular Delusions and the Madness of Crowds’.
 The must read chapter here is the part about the ‘Tulipomania’.
 It is one of the most comprehensive you can find.
 Still it is a quick read as it only contains a few pages.
 You can read it for free as it is not copyrighted in the United States.

-I’ve added more free stuff to my reading list.
+I’ve added more free stuff to my Book list.

 Quis furor, ô cives!—Lucan.